exasol/virtual-schemas/jdbc-adapter/README.md

 ### Upload Adapter jar

 You have to upload the jar of the adapter to a bucket of your choice.
 This will allow using the jar in the adapter script.
-See https://github.com/EXASOL/script-language-plugins#authentication-uploading-and-deleting-files for how to use BucketFS.
+See chapter 3.6.4.
+"The synchronous cluster file system BucketFS" in the EXASolution User Manual for how to use BucketFS.

 ### Upload JDBC Driver files